- About Us

 Sage-Gavin joined Gap Inc. in 2003.
 Previously, she worked at Sun Microsystems and Disney Consumer Products as Senior Vice President, Human Resources.
 In addition, she has served in various senior human resources leadership positions for The PepsiCo Corporation, including its Taco Bell division, and for Xerox Corporation.

 Sage-Gavin is active in national education and workforce development initiatives.
-She is a member of the Skills for America’s Future Advisory Board, working with the White House, Aspen Institute, community colleges and corporations to build skilled workforces.
+She is Vice Chair of the Skills for America’s Future Advisory Board, working with the White House, Aspen Institute, community colleges and corporations to build skilled workforces.
 She is a member of the HR Policy Association board and chairs its Workforce Development committee.

 In 2005, HR Executive magazine recognized Sage-Gavin as one of the 25 most influential and prominent women leading Human Resource organizations.
 In 2006, she received the distinguished honor of Fellow from the National Academy of Human Resources in recognition of her life-long professional achievements in the field of Human Resources.
 She is author of a chapter in “The Chief HR Officer: Defining the New Role of Human Resource Leaders,” published in 2011.
 In 2012, Cornell University honored her with the prestigious Groat Award for her professional accomplishments and outstanding service to the College of Industrial and Labor Relations.
 In 2013, Sage-Gavin became the ninth member and first female elected to the Sapient board of directors.